Grilling out on the back deck is as American as ketchup on a hot dog! Preferably a nice, char-grilled hot dog.

 Frequently Asked Questions

-Are grill mats dish washable?
+Are grill mats washable?

-A perfect grill mat should be dishwashable and reused.
+A perfect grill mat should be washable and reused.
 I prefer the grill mat made from synthetic fibers because it allows easy and quick cleaning with less effort.
 It should have a convenient handle with an obtrusive hole in the material.
 It’s recommended to use warm, soapy water for cleaning the mat.
 Avoid use of the abrasive tools such as hard scrubbers as they will end up damaging it.
-A significant number of the grilling mats are dishwasher safe, and you can immerse it in the dishwasher for cleanup.
+A significant number of the grilling mats are dishwasher safe, and you can immerse it for cleanup.

 Can I use steel wool to clean my grill mat?